ftrojahn/letsencrypt-autorenew/README.md

 Bash script for auto renew let's encrypt ssl certificates

 As you may know all certificates are for 3 months.
-So you need to renew them everery three monthes.
+So you need to renew them every three monthes.
 Ouch

 Here a way to automate it.

+This fork is for hosts with VIRTUALMIN installed (http://www.virtualmin.com).

+It checks if "www.domain.tld" exists via dns lookup and request it as alternate dns name, if reachable.

+* possible arguments:

+  * (domain here) - only special virtualmin domain(s), not all

+  * dryrun - just test

+  * force (domain here) - renew cert even if not needed, needs domain name

 1) Configure config file
 nano /PathToLetsencrypt/letsencrypt/cli.ini